Semiconductors PPT and PDF Report Free

 - N-type extrinsic semiconductor

 When trivalent atoms are added to intrinsic semiconductors then it creates more holes and will be ready to accept an electron.
 Hence this type of doping is called as acceptor doping and this result in the “p-type extrinsic semiconductor.”
-The examples of such materials are gallium, boron, and indium.
+Examples of such materials are gallium, boron, and indium.

 - N-type extrinsic semiconductor: If a small amount of pentavalent impurity is added to a semiconductor then it is called as the n-type extrinsic semiconductor.
 The pentavalent impurity has five valence electrons.
 When the voltage is applied to the n-type semiconductor, the free electrons which are readily available due to the included impurity move in a direction of positive terminal of the applied voltage.
 This constitutes a current and the conduction is by free electrons.
 In this, the holes are less in number and the current due to electrons is dominant over the hole current.